 Knowing the symptoms of this rare blood disease is one way to get a diagnosis and receive treatment early.

 Many of the symptoms of PV are caused by too many red blood cells, making the blood thicker than normal.
 Thicker blood has a difficult time moving through blood vessels.
 This limits the amount of oxygen that can get to organs and tissue.

 Some possible signs and symptoms of PV include:

 - blurred or double vision

 - weight loss

 - burning sensation in the skin, especially in hands and feet

 - heavy sweating

 These symptoms can also be mistaken for other conditions.
-But as PV progresses and your blood thickens even more, the slowing of your blood’s flow may cause more serious problems, including:
+As PV progresses, more serious problems can occur, including:

 - bleeding gums